History made in governors' races as record number of women elected

 One of the candidates, Democratic Attorney General Maura Healey, made her own history Tuesday in Massachusetts when she was elected as the nation's first openly lesbian governor.
 She defeated Republican Geoff Diehl, a former state representative.

-The races in Oregon and Arizona had not yet been called by the Associated Press.
+The race in and Arizona had not yet been called by the Associated Press.

 - Kay Ivey (Alabama)